 VGI can increase the affordability of electricity bills in two distinct ways.
 First, VGI can help limit overall electricity system cost increases and in turn, limit future customer bill increases.
 By leveraging EVs to provide necessary grid services, VGI offers an approach that can be more cost-effective than traditional means of providing the same services.
 For example, it can reduce the need to build new power plants to meet peak demand.
 VGI can also provide more flexible resources to manage the integration of wind and solar, and it can take advantage of abundant, low-cost solar energy in the daytime to power vehicles at night.
 Second, in addition to directly reducing system costs, VGI can help to reduce electricity bills, even for non-EV owners.
 Because VGI plays a role in accelerating EV adoption, it also helps to place downward pressure on overall electricity rates by increasing the total electricity sales relative to the grid’s fixed costs.

-4. Improve grid resiliency and security, including during wildfire risks events
+4. Improve grid resiliency and security, including during wildfire risk events.

 The prospect of more frequent grid reliability events, such as extreme weather events and wildfire risk, creates an urgent need to enhance grid resiliency.
 California’s public safety power shutoff (PSPS) events highlight the need for microgrids to support vulnerable communities, as well as the value of on-site backup power for customers experiencing an outage.
 Fortunately, VGI-enabled vehicles can offer a solution by using EV batteries as a source of backup power during outage events.
 This approach could provide a relatively cost-effective microgrid solution as well as unlock a new value proposition for customers seeking backup power during a planned or unplanned outage.
 Meanwhile, by using EVs as sources of backup power, there can be a reduction in harmful emissions caused by diesel backup generators that may otherwise be implemented by customers and/or microgrid planners.